eReuse/desktop-app/README.md

 # desktop-app

-> Helps to show information about eReuse and supports incidents
+> Helps to show information about eReuse.org and supports incidents

 ## Dev